BabylonJS/Babylon.js/buildSystem.md

 }
 ```

-Version definition can either be a complete version (i.e. `5.0.0-rc.6`) or one of the versiuon modifiers of `npm version`:
+Version definition can either be a complete version (i.e. `5.0.0-rc.6`) or one of the version modifiers of `npm version`:

 ` major | minor | patch | prerelease `